Read This First

 Prompt 2: Provide a profile of the podcast guest and links to media featuring his work.

-The section turns on Profile of Stuart Kauffman and Media Featuring Stuart Kauffman.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Profile of Stuart Kauffman and Media Featuring Stuart Kauffman in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Profile of Stuart Kauffman distinct from Media Featuring Stuart Kauffman.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Profile of Stuart Kauffman distinct from Media Featuring Stuart Kauffman.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 One honest test after reading is whether the reader can use Key Terms and Definitions to sort a live borderline case or answer a serious objection about Stuart Kauffman on Emergence.
 The answer should leave the reader with a concrete test, contrast, or objection to carry into the next case.
 That keeps the page tied to what the topic clarifies and what it asks the reader to hold apart rather than leaving it as a detached summary.